 - 1. All such equipment shall be screened by a solid wall, fence, landscaping, and/or architectural features that are compatible in appearances with the principal building. - 2.
 Roof mounted equipment shall not exceed a height of ten (10) feet above the surrounding roof surface, and shall occupy no more than fifteen percent (15%) of the total roof area.
-All roof mounted mechanical units must be screened so they are not visible from ground level.
+All roof mounted mechanical units must be screened at a height equal to or greater than equipment being screened or otherwise be demonstrated to not be visible from all properties located within a distance of 300 feet.

 Section 38-397.
-COMMERICIAL DESIGN REQUIREMENTS.
+COMMERCIAL DESIGN REQUIREMENTS.